The Film FAQ

 - Don’t see a screening near you?
 Consider hosting your own!

 - View the film on a third-party site like iTunes or Netflix

 - Purchase a DVD

-* Please note that buying a DVD doesn’t grant public performance rights, so you can’t hold a public screening.
-DVDs are for private home viewing only.
-If you would like to host a screening outside of your home, visit our host a screening page to get started.
+* Please note that streaming the film or buying a DVD does NOT grant you public performance rights, meaning that you may not hold a public screening.
+Streaming from the internet and DVDs are for private home viewing only.
+If you would like to obtain a license to use the film outside of your home (public screening or school/nonprofit use), please visit our host a screening page to get started.

 HOW LONG IS THE FILM?

 Miss Representation runs 90 minutes.
 Age-appropriate film clips on the Educational DVD range from five to fifteen minutes.